okfde/2013.archiv.codefor.de/_stories/Magdego.md

 layout: story
 color: red #one of: red, blue, green, cyan
 pattern: 2 #one of: 1, 2, 3, 4

-title: MagdeGo
+og-image: /assets/stories/magdego-hero.jpg # used for facebook & twitter card

-subline: Nahverkehr, schnell und einfach.
+title: MagdeGo - Nahverkehr, schnell und einfach.
 where: Magdeburg
 when: Juni, 2015
 links: # first one is used in subline